 The show's premise involves uncovering battlefield artifacts and ensuring that the dead are buried with honor.
 However, the series has been criticized for its approach to these sensitive tasks.

 The controversy intensified when a preview video from the National Geographic website showed presenters removing body parts from a grave in Latvia.
 In one disturbing instance, the presenters mistakenly identified a leg bone as an arm bone, after unceremoniously extracting it from the ground.
-Such scenes have been described by critics as "ghoulish" and highly disrespectful.

 The article is not finished.
 Click on the next page to continue.